floybix/floybix.github.io/_posts/2016-07-01-attempting-nab.md

 the same as the official NAB scores, although they are usually closely correlated.
 I have not tracked down the cause of the inconsistency.

+Scores shown as differences from a baseline model.
+That is the same as the headline model but with distal stimulus threshold 20, and a local 20% receptive field.

 <pre>
 |   | settings                                      | standard | low FP rate | low FN rate |